 A prenatal chiropractor is a specialist who provides chiropractic care to pregnant women.

 This type of care is based on the belief that misalignments in the ligaments surrounding the uterus can cause problems during pregnancy, such as back pain, breech babies, and difficulty delivering the baby.
 The Webster Technique is a specific type of chiropractic care that is often used by prenatal chiropractors to help align the pelvis and alleviate lower back pain.
 This technique is often used during the later stages of pregnancy when the baby is in the breech position.
+I have a whole post on symptoms of baby turning head down (instead of breech).

 While every chiropractor is trained in some basic pregnancy information, you should look for a chiropractor trained in the Webster Technique.
 These people have an additional certification & training beyond what they’d normally learn in chiropractic school which can help with pelvic re-alignment and other issues related to pregnancy and labor and delivery.